 Disagreements and fighting among children are very common.
 A few factors affect fighting – temperament, environment, age and skills.
 You can work with these factors to handle fighting in your family.

-Your preschoolers’s behaviour and your feelings
+Preschooler behaviour and your feelings

-Contact a child health professional if you have concerns about your child’s behaviour or you just don’t know what to do about it.
+Your GP or nurse can also help if you have concerns about your child’s behaviour or you just don’t know what to do about it.